Many Body Theory

 The BdG (Bogoliubov-de Genes) Hamiltonian can be derived from the negative U real space Hubbard model

-Using the mean field approximation introduced in Equation 58, we have the BdG Hamiltonian,
+Using the mean field approxiamation introduced in Equation 27, we have the BdG Hamiltonian,

 Thus,